SAFCSP-Team/linear-queue-project/README.md

 ### Implementation

-Write the implementation of the `queue` to store the orders of type class order.
+Write a **queue** implementation to store orders of type `Order`.

-1. Create either queue array or queue linked list.
+1. Create either a queue array or queue linked list.
-2. Create a Node class to store the order objects.
+2. If you choose to implement the queue using a linked list, then create a `Node` class to store the order objects.
 3. Complete the Order class that has two attributes id and name.
-4. In the main method, store three orders object in the queue.
+4. In the main method, store three order objects in the queue.
 3. **Dequeue** two orders.
 4. Finally print the value of `front` and the value of `rear`.